AlejandroMeyer/AlejandroMeyer/README.md

 Economics allows me to understand the social context and thanks to programming I can represent it in a better way for everyone.
 I am constantly learning about new technologies as well as process improvement.
 In the near future AI will help society more, we must be prepared for the change!

-*Always remember:* Data is the most important asset!
+*Always remember: Data is the most important asset and the knowledge is for everyone!*

-Knowledge is for everyone!

 ```